rootstrap/blog/content/Patterns for maintainable Rails applications. Part II - Ignacio Pérez.md

-# How to improve maintainability in Rails applications using patterns.
-Part II
+# How to improve maintainability in Rails applications using patterns: Part II

 ![Main image](images/rails_patterns.jpg)

 ## Introduction

 In the [first part of this article](https://www.rootstrap.com/blog/2020/02/14/how-to-improve-maintainability-in-rails-applications-using-patterns-part-i/) we mentioned some important design principles and how they are not respected when overusing patterns and techniques that come with Ruby on Rails.
-In this part we will continue discussing more of these and how we can mitigate the problems they cause to maintainability.
+In this part we will continue to investigate these and how we can mitigate the problems they cause to maintainability.

 ## Overused techniques